MilenaJoanna/FinalProjectVistula/docs/Attention_mechanism.md

 ![attention mechanism](AttentionMechanism-1.png)

-A lot is happening inside an encoder and a decoder and that's why we won't go into too much detail because it's beyond the beginner level.
+A lot is happening inside an encoder and a decoder, and that's why we won't go into too much detail because it's beyond the beginner level.

 When it comes to the **encoder**, the **multi-head attention** is the mechanism that enables the encoder to concentrate on specific parts of the input.
 The attention mechanism allows the encoder to attend to different parts of the input sequence when computing the encoded representation.
-What the language model does here is basically making calculations to assess what parts of the input are more important than the others and what are the relationships between them.
+What the language model does here is, basically, making calculations to assess what parts of the input are more important than the others and what are the relationships between them.

-In this way it mimics what comes naturally to humans - attending to some parts of the sentence, paragraph etc. more than to others.
+In this way, it mimics what comes naturally to humans - attending to some parts of the sentence, paragraph etc. more than to others.
 Usually, it's the who, when, and where part of a sentence that draw the most attention.

 When it comes to the **decoder**, the **multi-head attention** is the mechanism that enables the decoder to use the insights and context about the input gained by the encoder.
 The decoder attends to both the encoded representation from the encoder and its own previously generated output.